Skip to main content

-Soon, local authorities will be legally required to collect and recycle food waste separately.
-Therefore, Nottingham City Council has been trialling a weekly food waste collection in the Berridge Ward since early in 2023.
+Soon, local authorities will be legally required to collect and recycle food waste separately from other waste.
+Therefore, Nottingham City Council has been trialling a weekly food waste collection in certain streets of the Berridge Ward since early 2023.

-households who have received a leaflet advising that your house will be part of this trial, will be asked to dispose of your food waste separately from your general household waste.
+Households who have been advised their address is part of the trial are asked to dispose of food waste separately from other household waste.

 Get in touch about the Food Waste Collection Trial